P. T. Deutermann: First command

 In 1981 Deutermann assumed command of the guided missile destroyer USS Tattnall for a three-year tour of duty, which included combat operations off Lebanon.
 Following that assignment he was appointed the executive secretary to the Chief of Naval Operations for JCS matters in Washington, D.C.
 In late 1985, he assumed command of Destroyer Squadron 25, based in Pearl Harbor, Hawaii, for two years, during which he made one deployment to the Indian Ocean, where he visited Kenya, Pakistan, Singapore and Japan.

 Upon conclusion of this tour Deutermann was assigned to the Royal College of Defence Studies (RCDS) in London, England, for one year.
 It was an international course studying the influence of military affairs on geopolitics, whose members represented forty different nations.
 In 1988 he returned to the Pentagon as head of the Strategy Planning branch of the Navy staff.
 He was then assigned as division director of the arms-control negotiations office concerned with chemical, biological, and radiation weapons on the Joint Chiefs of Staff.
 He was also appointed as a technical delegate to the United Nations, and participated in arms control negotiations with the Soviet Union in Geneva.

 Retirement

 Deutermann served for 26 years in the Navy, retiring in 1989.
 He earned 19 military awards and decorations.
 He then worked successively for three companies between 1989 and 1993, which supported the FAA in the procurement of large-scale computer systems.

 Career as an author

 After retiring from active duty, Deutermann moved to Georgia to work on his writing career.
 He published his first novel, entitled Scorpion in the Sea, in 1992 through the George Mason University Press.
 The book landed him an agent, and then a contract with St. Martin's Press in 1993.
 Three of his later books have been optioned for feature film development.
 Nightwalkers, was published May 26, 2009.

 In 2012, he was named the recipient of the W.Y.
 Boyd Literary Award for Excellence in Military Fiction by the American Library Association for his novel Pacific Glory.

+In 2023 he was again honored by the American Library Association for his novel, Last Paladin, as recipient of the W.Y.
+Boyd Literary Award for Excellence in Military Fiction.
+He was honored a third time by the American Library Association in 2024 for the novel Iwo, 26 Charlie.